 Employers often are unaware of successful worksite interventions that address chronic disease cost drivers within their employee population.
-The workgroup has compiled a comprehensive web-based clearinghouse/toolkit that is a resource for employers and human resource personnel.
+The Growing Healthy Worksites team has compiled a comprehensive web-based clearinghouse/toolkit that is a resource for employers and human resource personnel.
 The resources include a collection of best practice and evidence-based worksite intervention programs that are proven effective for employers to model in their worksite.
 The resources also teach employers how improving their employee’s health will improve their bottom-line.

-During the summer of 2010 the Workgroup completed five regional Employer Health Summits located in Batesville, Harrison, Little Rock, Stuttgart and El Dorado.
+During the summer of 2010 the Growing Healthy Worksites team completed five regional Employer Health Summits located in Batesville, Harrison, Little Rock, Stuttgart and El Dorado.
 The Summits offered the free online toolkit, a panel discussion from local employers who are making wellness work and a message from the Arkansas Department of Health Director, Arkansas Surgeon General and the Executive Director of the Arkansas Economic Development Commission.

 Growing Healthy Worksites Presentation

 The newly released CDC Worksite Health ScoreCard (HSC) is a tool designed to help employers assess the extent to which they have implemented evidence-based health promotion interventions in their worksites.
 Using a validation study by the Emory University Institute for Health and Productivity, the HSC has been determined to be a valid and reliable tool for employers to use in assessing health promotion programs aimed at preventing heart disease, stroke and related conditions among employees.